marcosrjalves/whatIDid/README.md

 # whatIDid
-Simple RUST script to help me keep track of my daily routines
+Simple RUST cli script to help me keep track of my daily routines

 To use, just creates a .env in the root directory, with the following structure:
 DBUSER = 'user'